summitllc/Summit-DataViz/README.md

 ## Submission Instructions
 1. Create your own branch.
 2. Create a folder with your name to the [Submissions](Submissions/) folder in this repository.
-For example, `/submissions/OliviaHebner/`.
+For example, `/submissions/Olivia/`.
+If you're submitting as a team, please include everyone's first name in the folder.
+For example, `/submissions/ChristineOlivia/`.
 3. Add your visualization and a brief description inside your folder.
+NOTE: If you're submitting an interactive visual, it may be best to take a quick screen recording of it as part of your delivery package.
 4. Open a pull request by the submission deadline.

 **NOTE:** If you are not using a coding language or do not have a GitHub account, please reach out to Olivia for submission help!
 If you want to test your GitHub skills, but need a refresher, please reference our [GitHub Guide](https://summitllc.sharepoint.com/sites/KnowledgeManagement/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FKnowledgeManagement%2FShared%20Documents%2FCode%20Standards%2FSummit%20Git%20Guide%2Epdf&parent=%2Fsites%2FKnowledgeManagement%2FShared%20Documents%2FCode%20Standards).